decred/dcrdex/docs/wiki/Localization-and-Translation.md

 # Localization and Translation

-The DEX client supports translations for the browser frontend and the notification messages from the backend.
+Bison Wallet supports translations for the browser frontend and the notification messages from the backend.

 To add a new locale, the translations must be defined in the following locations: